How more than 100 American soccer players abroad fared this weekend

 Super Liga

-Zemplin Michalovce midfielder Brian Iloski, on loan from Legia Warsaw: in the 18 but did not play in 2-0 defeat at Zlate Moravce
+Zemplin Michalovce midfielder Brian Iloski, on loan from Legia Warsaw: in the 18 but did not play in 2-0 victory over Podbrezova

 ISRAEL